Provably stable learning control of linear dynamics with multiplicative noise: Linear Quadratic Regulation

 Note that $\tr[P_{k} \op{E}(Z)] = \tr[\adj{\op{E}}(P_k) Z]$ by definition of the adjoint.
 We use \cref{lem:opadj} to write $\adj{\op{E}}$ in terms of $\adj{\op{F}}$, $\adj{\op{G}}$ and $\adj{\op{H}}$.
 Introducing $X, K$ and $\Delta$ to partition $Z$ as in \cref{lem:z-partition} allows rewriting the cost of \eqref{eq:bellman} (omitting constant terms) as:

-which is minimized uniquely at $\Delta = 0$ by $R \sgt 0$ and \cref{lem:trivialinequality}.
+which is minimized uniquely at $\Delta = 0$, by noting that $R \sgt 0$ in conjunction with \cref{lem:trivialinequality}.
 We can evaluate the gradient of the remaining terms with respect to $K$ using the identities in \cite[Table.~9.4]{Magnus2019}.
 This gives the following first-order optimality conditions: